Find out how your employees are feeling.

 As managers exploring the new landscape of people analytics, using data to inform your actions requires a thoughtful approach to understanding, measuring, and analyzing the issues that your organization faces.
 Subjective opinions collected from your employees have to develop towards informed action.

 Knowing when to use open-ended questions is just as important as which open-ended questions to ask.
 Open-ended questions are the most useful when they collect input and ideas on very specific subjects.
 Hence, it is often very popular to insert an open-ended question after an opinion-scale question to extract more specific information.

-For instance, after the eNPS question "How likely are you to recommend XYZ company as a place to work to friends and family?", you may want to add an open-ended question "What is the reason to your answer above?" to tease out further insights into factors that drive employee loyalty.
+For instance, after the eNPS question "How likely are you to recommend XYZ company as a place to work to friends and family?", you may want to add an open-ended question "What is the reason for your answer above?" to tease out further insights into factors that drive employee advocacy.

 At EngageRocket, we have seen the following open-ended questions effectively used in employee surveys:

-My company's core values are...Check in to see if your employees are truly familiar with the values your organisation would like to uphold.
+My company's core values are...Check-in to see if your employees are truly familiar with the values your organization would like to uphold.

 What is the one thing you appreciate the most about your manager?

 What is the one thing that would improve your productivity today?